Here’s a look at the life of Bill Richardson, former governor of New Mexico.

 2011 - Establishes the Richardson Center for Global Engagement, a non-profit promoting international peace.

-January 2011 - Richardson named Special Envoy for the Organization of American States.
+January 2011 - Richardson is named Special Envoy for the Organization of American States.

 September 7-14, 2011 - Richardson visits Cuba on a private mission to win the release of jailed American contractor Alan Gross.
 He is unsuccessful.